-The J Release of Information (ROI) office is available to assist Veterans with obtaining access to their health records and other records containing personal information.
+The Release of Information (ROI) office is available to assist Veterans with obtaining access to their health records and other records containing personal information.
 The Veterans' Health Administration (VHA) established MyHealtheVet program to provide Veterans remote access to their medical records.
+The Veteran must enroll and have access to the premium account to obtain access to all the available features.
 In addition, VHA Directive 1605.01 Privacy and Release of Information establishes procedures for Veterans to have their records amended where appropriate.